simoninireland/epydemic/doc/index.rst

   :term:`stochastic dynamics` (Gillespie simulation)

-* Uses ``networkx`` for representing disease networks, allowing random networks to be generated easily and real networks to be impported from outside sources
+* Uses ``networkx`` for representing disease networks, allowing random networks to be generated easily and real networks to be imported from outside sources

 * Support for a generic :term:`compartmented model of disease`, allowing more complex diseases to be described